PrestaShop/prestashop.github.io/howtos/misc/_posts/2021-12-06-178-and-searchbar.md

 ---
 layout: post
-title:  "PrestaShop 1.7.8 and the search bar issue"
+title:  "How to solve the search bar issue after upgrading to PrestaShop 1.7.8"
 subtitle: "Everything you need to know to fix the issue"
 date:   2021-12-06 00:00:00
 authors:  [ kpodemski ]